JoinColony/docs/colony/develop/ways-to-contribute.md

 # Contribute to Colony

-If you are passionate about decentralization or DAOs and want to help shape the future of the web, then contributing to the Colony project is a fantastic opportunity.
+If you are passionate about decentralization or DAOs and want to help shape the future of organizations, then contributing to the Colony project is a fantastic opportunity.
 Colony is a decentralized platform that enables anyone to create, manage, and participate in decentralized organizations on the blockchain.
-Whether you are a web developer, Solidity developer, or security researcher, you can get involved and make a difference.
+Whether you are a web developer, Solidity developer, security researcher, or just have general interest in DAOs, you can get involved and make a difference.

 ## Web Developers